Madhun-reddy/StrokePrediction-PBI/README.md

 # StrokePrediction-PBI

+## Univariate Analysis
+Univariate analysis focuses on analyzing one variable at a time.
+Let’s explore the insights from a univariate perspective based on the provided data

 ## Bivariate Analysis
+Bivariate analysis focuses on analyzing any concurrent relation between two variables or attributes.
+Let’s explore the insights from a bivariate perspective based on the provided data

 ### Stroke occurrences based on Age high risk group(individual age >55 group as high risk):